lilactown/bs-most/README.md

 - `Subject.next`: emits a value on a subject
 - `Subject.error`: emits an error on a subject
 - `Subject.complete`: completes a subject with no value
-- `Subject.completeWith`: complets a subject with a value
+- `Subject.completeWith`: completes a subject with a value

 ## Build
 ```